tauri-apps/tauri-docs/docs/guides/debugging/clion.md

 ## Launch a Debugging Session

-With the development server running and the Run/Debug Configuration selected in the Switcher, you can now start a new debugging session by clicking Debug `Ctrl+D` on Windows/Linux, `⌃D` on macOS).
+With the development server running and the Run/Debug Configuration selected in the Switcher, you can now start a new debugging session by clicking Debug.
 CLion will automatically recognize breakpoints placed in any Rust file in your project.

 [core process of your tauri app]: ../../references/architecture/process-model.md#the-core-process